mideind/BinPackage/README.md

-*BinPackage* is a Python package that embeds the entire [*Database of Icelandic Morphology*](https://bin.arnastofnun.is/DMII/) ([*Beygingarlýsing íslensks nútímamáls*](https://bin.arnastofnun.is/), *BÍN*) and allows various queries of the data.
+*BinPackage* is a Python package that embeds the entire [*Database of Icelandic Morphology*](https://bin.arnastofnun.is/DMII/) ([*Beygingarlýsing íslensks nútímamáls*](https://bin.arnastofnun.is/), *BÍN*) and offers various lookups and queries of the data.

 The database, maintained by *Árni Magnússon Institute for Icelandic Studies* and edited by chief editor *Kristín Bjarnadóttir*, contains over